Medicare provider number legislation

 Section 19AB(3) ExemptionsOTDs may obtain an exemption under section 19AB of the Act if they choose to practise within a DWS for their specialty.
 If an OTD holds a valid section 19AB exemption for a particular location, they are able to access the Medicare benefits arrangements for the professional services they provide at that location.

 OTDs or FGAMS with permanent resident or Australian citizen status are also subject to the requirements of section 19AA of the Act.
+If your residency status changes you must notify DHS as soon as possible, as this will affect your access to the Medicare benefits arrangements.

 Section 19AB factsheet